Lluvia de peces

-The lluvia de peces (lit. 'rain of fish'), also known as aguacero de pescado (lit. 'downpour of fish'), is a phenomenon that has been occurring yearly for more than a century in Yoro, Honduras, in which fish are said to fall from the sky.
+The lluvia de peces (lit. 'rain of fish'), also known as aguacero de pescado (lit. 'downpour of fish'), a form of rain of animals, is a phenomenon that has been occurring yearly for more than a century in Yoro, Honduras, in which fish are said to fall from the sky.
 It occurs up to four times in a year.
 It has attracted the attention of scientists, as well as documentary coverage by the History Channel in the United States.

 Festival

 Beginning in 1998, locals of the department of Yoro, Honduras have held an annual Festival de Lluvia de Peces to celebrate the phenomenon.
 The date of the festival is variable, coinciding with the first major rainfall in May or June.
 The festival includes a parade and carnival.

 Possible explanations

 Natural

 The explanation generally offered for the rain of fish is meteorological, often speculated to be strong winds or waterspouts, as is commonly proposed when attempting to explain similar occurrences of raining animals.
 The nearest marine source for the fish is the Atlantic Ocean, about 72 km away, though this explanation might be seen as unlikely due to the improbability of waterspouts collecting fish in the open sea every year in May or June and transporting them directly to Yoro.

 Alternatively, the fish may have originated in fresh water and moved from a nearby river into a subterranean water current or cave system in response to seasonal changes.
 Subsequent heavy rains wash the fish up out of this habitat and the water recedes to leave the fish stranded.